Sie befinden sich im Service: RWTH High Performance Computing (Linux)

 $BEEONDBeeONDstored in $BEEONDtemporary-nolimited by the sum of sizes of local disks-

-IO intensive computing jobs,
+I/O intensive computing jobs,

 many small working files,